Lake Magadi: Uses

-Magadi township lies on the lake's east shore, and is home to the Magadi Soda factory, owned by Tata India since December 2005.
+Magadi township lies on the lake's east shore, and is home to the Magadi Soda Company, owned by Tata India since December 2005.
 This factory produces soda ash, which has a range of industrial uses.

 The lake is featured in Fernando Meirelles's film The Constant Gardener, which is based on the book of the same name by John le Carré, and is used as a stand-in for Lake Turkana in the north of Kenya, where the book and film are set.

 A causeway that crosses the lake provides access to the area west of the lake (Nguruman Escarpment).
 Recently accommodation for tourists is provided in air conditioned canvas tents.

-Lake Magadi, as seen from space.